samsmith001/plugin-sdk/README.md

 <p align="center"><img src="http://i.imgur.com/xFXWiU9.png"></p>

 ## English
 Plugin-SDK is a some kind of "dev-kit" for creating plugins for GTA San Andreas, GTA Vice City and GTA 3.
+This is a fork with unofficial updates made for my own use.

 ### How to use plugin-sdk?
 1. Install development environment (IDE) (Detailed: [**Installing development environment (IDE)**](https://github.com/DK22Pac/plugin-sdk/wiki/Installing-development-environment-(IDE)))